Raghav-Aggarwal-20/SVM_Parameter_Optimization/README.md

 # Dataset

-The dataset for the project has been downloaded from the UCI Machine Learning Repository. https://archive-beta.ics.uci.edu/dataset/468/online+shoppers+purchasing+intention+dataset
+The dataset for the project has been downloaded from the UCI Machine Learning Repository. https://archive-beta.ics.uci.edu/dataset/603/in+vehicle+coupon+recommendation

-The dataset consists of feature vectors belonging to 12,330 sessions.
-The dataset was formed so that each session would belong to a different user in a 1-year period to avoid any tendency to a specific campaign, special day, user profile, or period.
+This data was collected via a survey on Amazon Mechanical Turk.
+The survey describes different driving scenarios including the destination, current time, weather, passenger, etc., and then ask the person whether he will accept the coupon if he is the driver.

-Number of Instances: 12330
+Number of Instances: 12684

-Number of Attributes: 18
+Number of Attributes: 23

 # Final Result Table